ps173/personal-notes/Webcomponents-blog.md

 >  We had the urge to create a tech-agnostic instead of tech-specific system.
 A system that is based on web standards and would survive the births and deaths of JavaScript frameworks.

 # WIP (More Soon)

+I made my personal website in webcomponents and It does not uses any external libraries and relies solely on the browser supported stuff.
+Obviously it is not minified and I can go a step further and minify my code using webpack and then make a new branch on gh-pages and then render that minified thing out for better performance but that would not effect the site loading by larger margins the personal website is as snappy as ever.
+Also I did use google lighthouse and the site performance was 74. which can be improved further by minifying javascript

 -----
 Links for further reading :